 The objective of this plan is not to focus on water conservation with its short-term focus on current emergency conditions.
-This approach will not provide prolonged savings.
-As drought restrictions are lifted, per capita water use will gradually rebound upwards as people breath a sigh of relief that the crisis is over and return to life as usual.
+This approach will not provide sustainable savings.
+As drought restrictions are lifted, per capita water use will gradually rebound upwards, although not as high as previously levels, as people breath a sigh of relief that the crisis is over and return to life as usual.

-Instead the goal is to achieve water use efficiency, a sustained reduction in water use, by creating a new resource value for water in the eyes of the end user.
+Instead the regional goal is to achieve water use efficiency, a sustainable reduction in water use, by creating a new resource value for water in the eyes of the end user.

 For the most part, customers do not yet "get" water use efficiency.
 They believe that they're using water efficiently because they only water when requirements allow or don't wash their car.
-The State and the region must create a new reality about water usage for customers and show them the path to achieving it.
+The State and the region must create a new reality about reasonable water usage for customers and show them the path to achieving it.